alisaDiya/APDS7311/README.md

 4. **dotenv**:
    - Used to load environment variables from a `.env` file, ensuring sensitive data like API keys, session secrets, and database URIs are not hardcoded in the codebase.

-### Best Practices:
-- Always keep your `.env` file out of version control (use `.gitignore`).
-- Rotate your session secret regularly for enhanced security.

 ---

 ## API Documentation